menchelab/BioProfilingNotebooks/README.md

 		docker build --rm -t analysisrmp .

+* Put the required input data in the repository.
 * Run the following each time you want to start a notebook server to run code from this repository:

 		docker run -p 9999:8888 -v `pwd`:/home/jovyan analysisrmp